fongc123/notes/Data Mining/Data Preprocessing.md

 $$C\textbf{v}=\lambda \textbf{v}$$

 In the context of PCA, the eigenvector(s) $\textbf{v}$ are the <span style = "color:lightblue">principal components (PC)</span>.
-The eigenvalue $\lambda$ measures the variance magnitude in the direction of the eigenvector, where decreasing eigenvalue corresponds to decreasing significance or strength of a particular dimension.
+The eigenvalue $\lambda$ measures the variance magnitude in the direction of the eigenvector, where smaller eigenvalues correspond to smaller significance or strength of a particular dimension.

 Principal components with the smallest eigenvalues are discarded to perform dimensionality reduction.